Common Career Mistakes and How to Avoid Them

 | Overcommitting Workload | Practice Time Management Techniques Define Clear Priorities * Learn to delegate unpopular tasks |

-What are the most common mistakes people make when choosing a career?
+What are some of the common errors people make when choosing a career?

-How can I make sure that I don’t follow the wrong career track?
+How can I make sure that I don’t follow the wrong career route?

-Do you think it is ever late for you to switch careers?
+Do you think it is ever late to change your career?

-How can I make myself stand apart in my chosen field?
+How can I make myself stand out in my chosen field?

 Conclusion